 Service providers in all states and territories must begin using the universal forms for initial eligibility verification by July 1, 2018.
 Learn more on the Universal Lifeline Consumer Forms page

 Service providers must use the Lifeline National Eligibility Verifier (National Verifier) to determine eligibility for customers in Colorado, Mississippi, Montana, New Mexico, Utah, and Wyoming starting in 2018.

 Once the National Verifier launches in a state, the National Verifier will determine whether a subscriber is eligible for Lifeline.

-Carriers can use one of three methods to comply with the requirement to verify the eligibility of subscribers prior to enrollment.
+Service providers can use one of three methods to verify the eligibility of subscribers in other states:

-Carriers are required to take steps to ensure that they are not providing duplicate service to the same subscriber or household.
+Service providers are required to take steps to ensure they are not providing duplicate Lifeline-supported service to the same subscriber or household.

-Carriers can use this worksheet to help subscribers determine whether more than one household resides at a single address.
-The worksheet must be completed any time more than one subscriber at a single residential address receives program-supported service, or when a new applicant applies for service at an address where there is already a subscriber.
+A one-per-household worksheet must be completed any time more than one subscriber at a single residential address receives Lifeline-supported service, or when a new customer applies for service at an address where there is already a customer receiving a Lifeline benefit.

 Service providers in all states and territories will be required to use the Universal Lifeline Consumer One-Per-Household Worksheet by July 1, 2018.
 Until then, service providers can create their own worksheet that complies with the federal requirements.